Recovering coho so local communities can fish again.

 A partnership at work

-Starting in 2017, the partnership developed and began implementing plans for the Siuslaw, Nehalem, and Elk River watersheds: work supported in large part by grants from the National Oceanic and Atmospheric Administration (NOAA) and Oregon Watershed Enhancement Board.
+Starting in 2017, the partnership developed and began implementing plans for the Siuslaw, Nehalem, Coos, and Elk River watersheds (see full list of watershed plans): work supported in large part by grants from the National Oceanic and Atmospheric Administration (NOAA) and Oregon Watershed Enhancement Board.
 The first awards to local partners—along with matching funds provided by the National Fish and Wildlife Foundation—supported the construction of 28 beaver dam analogs in the Nehalem River, large-scale wood installation in the Siuslaw River, and floodplain reconnection on working agricultural lands in the Elk River.

 A second NOAA grant to WSC in 2019 supports the implementation of SAPs that are now under development in the Upper Rogue, Coos Bay, and Siletz River watersheds.